 Now here’s an interesting twist on the touch research: In a paper just published in the journal Sex Roles, Dacher and Matt Hertenstein, a former student of his who’s now a professor at DePauw University, have found revealing differences in the ways men and women communicate and understand different emotions via touch.

 The study revisits an experiment Dacher describes in his Greater Good essay: Two strangers are placed in a room together, separated by a barrier.
-One of them sticks his or her arm through a hole in the barrier; the other tries to convey one of 12 emotions to that person only by touching his or her forearm.
-After each attempt, the touched person has to guess which emotion his or her partner was trying to communicate.
+One of them sticks their arm through a hole in the barrier; the other tries to convey one of 12 emotions to that person only by touching their forearm.
+After each attempt, the touched person has to guess which emotion their partner was trying to communicate.

 Originally, Dacher and Matt found that men and women were equally accurate in their ability to detect emotion through touch.